Ten simple ways to get into the Christmas spirit

 Check your area for any events coming up.
 Nothing inspires the Christmas spirit better than a jolly crowd.
 Here are a few things to look out for in your neighbourhood:

-- Christmas lights – Drive around your suburb at night and see the wonder of those who put effort into things
+- Christmas lights - Drive around your area at night and see the wonder of those who put effort into things

-- Visits from Santa– Take the little ones to meet the man himself - the smiles on their faces will be priceless
+- Virtual Visits from Santa - While not the same as meeting the man himself , the smiles on kids faces will be priceless

 I’m dreaming of a white Christmas – not snow, though, but the white sands of Australian beaches.
 We’ve all grown up watching Christmas movies set in snowy winters, but our summer Christmas has its shining perk: the beach.